maarky/option/README.md

     $orders = $customer->getOrders()
                 ->map(function(array $orders) { return count($orders); })
-                ->orElse(new Int\Some(0));
+                ->orElse(Int\Option::new(0));

 If getOrders() returns a Some it will be replaced by an integer Some containing the number of orders.
 Since orElse() is called on a Some the else will be ignored and $orders will contain the mapped integer Some.
 But if getOrders() returns a None the map is ignored and the None is returned.
 Now that orElse() is called on a None it will be replaced by the else and $orders will contain the integer Some containing 0.

-What if a repository searches an internal identity map for an object and if not found it searches a cache server?
-If not found in the cache server it would then query the database.
+What if a repository searches an internal identity map for an object and if not found it searches a cache?
+If not found in the cache it would then query the database.
 If it still doesn't find anything you want to create the entity.

     public function find(int $id): Option